-Name of Investigational Product: LY2835219

-Title of Study: A randomized Phase 3 study of LY2835219 plus best supportive care versus erlotinib plus best

-supportive care in patients with Stage IV NSCLC with a detectable KRAS mutation who have progressed after

-platinum-based chemotherapy.

-Number of Planned Patients: Phase of Development: 3

-Entered: 2500

-Enrolled/Randomized: 550

-Completed: 550

-Longth of Study: Approximately 24 months

-Length of Study: Approximately 34 months Planned first patient visit: September 2014

-Planned last patient visit: excluding the extension period: July 2017

-Planned interim analysis: Analysis for safety will occur every 6 months.
-One futility analysis will occur after

-100 progression-free survival (PFS) events have been observed.

-Objectives: The co-primary objectives of this study are to compare LY2835219 plus BSC versus erlotinib plus BSC in patients with Stage IV NSCLC whose tumors have detectable KRAS mutations (specifically, in codons 12 or 13 of the KRAS oncogene as determined by an investigational assay at the Study JPBK central laboratory) and who have progressed after prior platinum-based therapy and 1 other prior therapy or are not eligible for further chemotherapy with respect to:

-- PFS - overall survival (OS)

-The secondary objectives of the study are to compare LY2835219 plus BSC to erlotinib plus BSC with respect to:

-- overall response rate (complete response + partial response) - changes in patient-reported pain and disease-related symptoms collected via the MD Anderson Symptom Inventory (MDASI-LC) and changes in health status via European Quality of Life - 5 Dimensions - 5 Level (EQ-5D 5L) - safety and tolerability - resource utilization (for example, analgesic type, hospitalization, transfusion) - the pharmacokinetic (PK)/pharmacodynamic properties of LY2835219 to explore biomarkers relevant to LY2835219 and the disease state and to correlate these markers to clinical outcome and to LY2835219
+Clinical Protocol Synopsis.
+Study 131-INC-JP Name of Investigational Product: Abemaciclib e e e e e e e e e e e e e e e e e e e tudy of Abemaciclib plus Best Supportive Care versus Erlotinib plus Best Supportive Care in Patients with St tage IV NSCLC with a Detectable KRAS Mutation Who Have Progressed after Platinum-Based Chemotherapy.
+Number of Planned Patients: Phase of Development: 3 Entered: 2500 Enrolled/Randomized: approximately 450 Completed: approximately 450 Length of Study: Approximately 47 months Planned first patient visit: September 2014 Planned last patient visit: excluding the extension per iod: November 2017 Planned interim analysis: Analysis for safety will occ ur every 6 months.
+One futility analysis will occur after approximately 100 progres sion-free survival (PFS) events have been observed.
+Objectives: The primary objective of this study is to compare abemaciclib plus BSC versus erlotinib plus BSC in patients with Stage IV NSCLC whose tumors have det tectable KRAS mutations and who have progressed after prior platinum-based therapy and 1 other prior therapy or are not eligible for further chemotherapy with respect to: • overall survival (OS) The secondary objectives of the study are to compare abemaciclib plus BSC to erlotinib plus BSC with respect to: • overall response rate (complete response + partial response) • progression-free survival (PFS) • changes in patient-reported pain and disease-related symptoms collected via the MD Anderson Symptom Inventory (MDASI-LC) and changes in health status via European Quality of Life - 5 Dimensions - 5 Level (EQ-5D 5L) • safety and tolerability • resource utilization (for example, analgesic type, hospitalization, transfusion) An additional secondary objective is to examine the pharmacokinetic (PK)/pharmacodynamic (PD) properties of abemaciclib.
+The exploratory objectives of the study are as follows: • to explore biomarkers relevant to abemacicli b and the disease state and to correlate these markers to clinical outcome and to abemaciclib

-The exploratory objectives of the study are as follows:

-Study Design: Study I3Y-MC-JPBK is a multicenter, randomized, open-label, parallel, comparator-controlled trial in patients with Stage IV NSCLC whose tumors have a detectable KRAS mutation in codons 12 or 13 by an investigational assay and who have progressed after platinum-based chemotherapy and received 1 other prior therapy or are ineligible for further chemotherapy after platinum-based therapy.
+Study Design: Study I3Y-MC-JPBK is a multicenter, randomized, open-label, parallel, comparator-controlled trial in patients with Stage IV NSCLC whose tumors have a detectable KRAS mutation in codons 12 or 13 and who have progressed after platinum-based chemotherapy and received 1 other prior therapy or are ineligible for further chemotherapy after platinum-based therapy.